matejkosiarcik/personal-scripts/README.md

 ## Installation

-You probably don't want to actually install all my scripts...
-So this section is mostly for my future self :\) .
+You probably don't want to actually install all my scripts… So this section is mostly for my future self :\) .

 Install project dependencies: